About us – A worldwide service

 Giant tortoises are very attractive to the public.
 A large group of these huge reptiles from a special breeding-centre were delivered to several zoos in Europe and Asia.

-Several Asian elephants accompanied by some Mahouts were imported into Germany, coming from different South-East Asian countries.
+Several Asian elephants accompanied by some Mahouts were shipped to Germany, coming from different South-East Asian countries.

-A pair of Gang-gang cockatoos were located, a highly desired and subsequently rarely offered species.
+A pair of Gang-gang cockatoos were transported, a highly desired and subsequently rarely offered species.

 One of our first projects took place during the eighties when Eastern and Western Europe were still separated.
 We managed the transfer of a male Bongo from Czechoslovakia to a zoo in West Germany where it participated in a very successful breeding program.